bast/paragliding-aerodynamics/slides.md

      alt="Glide polar curve and important points along the curve" style="width: 400px;" />

-- slower than min speed: stall!
+- slower than min speed: stall
 - reducing A lines beyond max speed: frontal collapse
 - trim speed is close to best glide ("hands up")
 - beginners on modern gliders: do not try to optimize sink with brake application